Catalog Description

 Methods of Evaluation

-- Example: Create focused pre-professional portfolio of portraits and/or still life subjects.
+• Example: Create focused pre-professional portfolio of portraits and/or still life subjects.
 Students will be graded on technical requirements and inclusion of specific concepts.
-Work is evaluated on aesthetic principles demonstrated through rubric defining concept, composition, craft, communication and presentation.
-Proportion of portfolio grade to course grade is clearly defined in the syllabus.
-Standard grading is used.
+Work is evaluated on aesthetic principles demonstrated through rubric defining concept, composition, craft, consistency, communication and presentation.

-- Example: Students will demonstrate the calculation of lighting ratios.
-A rubric will be provided outlining the point value of the demonstration which includes proper use of the meter (dome up/dome down) and actual calculation of the ratio.
+• Example: Students will demonstrate the calculation of lighting ratios.
+Evaluation will be based upon proper use of the meter (dome up/dome down) placement and actual calculation of the ratio.

 Repeatable